It has taken weeks to get this far. Not constant work, but every other session I have a go at glaze shading, and I fail every time.

 Check out the latest results below (unfinished wolf) I did rush it a bit at the end as my first successful attempt was not the best. but it’s the first attempt I’m happy with.

-It goes to show, don’t give up. you can achieve the results you want with practise and a pro is not made overnight!
+It goes to show, don’t give up. haha can achieve the results you want with practice and a pro is not made overnight!

 As promised, the link to the video I used, obviously I used different colours.
 I also didn’t do a 50/50 mix of my base and highlight as I used 3 colours – Eshin Grey, Dawnstone and Administratum Grey, Instead of Russ Grey and The Fang)